avenetj/kiwi/README.md

 The web application should be available on : http://127.0.0.1:5000/ping

 The following URL are implemented
-- /ping : incr the number of ping
+- /ping : increments the number of ping
 - /total : displays the total number of ping
-- /reset : reset the value stored to 0
+- /reset : resets the value stored to 0

 **Part 2**